Unacores/unaport-docs/docs/fiu.md

 6. **Create Consent without Template API**: Allows creation of a new consent request without predefined templates, supporting customized consent agreements.
 7. **Create Consent with Template API**: Generate consent requests based on predefined templates, ensuring compliance and consistency.
 8. **Check Consent Status API**: Verify the status and details of a specific consent request using its unique consent handle.
+9. **Consent Notification API**:This API is intended to be used by AA to notify FIU about the change in consent status due to the consent management operations performed by the Customer.

 ### <span style="color: #3498db;">Data Reports Description</span>